yursha/howtos/vcs/git.md

 - `git show REVISION:Makefile` - time machine for a file.

 # Art of merging and conflict resolution
+In git if anyone move an directory and someone else create a file in that directory in another branch merging logic won't detect this and the created file will land in the unexpected place after the merge.
+That's why if someone is going to rename or move directories they should notify other collaborators about that.

 ## Refs
 - Bookmark: https://en.wikipedia.org/wiki/Merge_(version_control)#Fuzzy_patch_application
 - Bookmark: https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging # Ignoring whitespace